top of page

 It's obvious that businesspeople want to solve a problem.
 Who wouldn't want their problem to go away?!

 Some owners and managers like to be "firefighters" and put out the fire whenever it rages — they're good at it, and they see it as a service.
-Often this phenomenon is unseen because we're running around "doing"…... instead of stepping back for an overview.
+They may also be feuling the fire.
+Often this phenomenon is unseen because we're running around "doing"…... instead of stepping back for a the big picture.

 There’s life beyond Whac-A-Mole.
 We can engage in "problem solving" more effectively by addressing the cause of an issue.
 And creating a solution orientation that’s build around what you want (not what you don’t want).